Burn Boot Camp Franchise Financial FAQ

 • Inventory purchases, including branded apparel, supplements, and retail merchandise purchased from approved suppliers

-Burn Boot Camp franchise partners are also required to purchase certain equipment, technology systems, and products from approved or designated suppliers to maintain consistency across the franchise system.
+Burn Boot Camp franchise partners are required to purchase certain equipment, technology systems, and products from approved or designated suppliers to maintain consistency across the franchise system.

 Operating expenses vary depending on factors such as the size of the facility, local labor costs, lease terms, membership levels, and overall business scale.